xmos/lib_sw_pll/doc/rst/sw_pll.rst

 Proportional Integral Controller
 --------------------------------

-The PI controller uses fixed point (15Q16) types to calculate the error and accumulated error which are summed to produce the output.
+The PI controller uses fixed point (15Q16) types and 64 bit intermediate terms to calculate the error and accumulated error which are summed to produce the output.
 In addition a double integral term is included to allow calculation of the integral term of phase error, which itself is the integral of the frequency error which is the output from the PFD.

-Wind-up protection is included in the PI controller which clips the integral and double integral accumulator errors and is nominally set to LUT size for the LUT based DCO and the control range for the SDM based DCO.
+Wind-up protection is included in the PI controller which clips the integral and double integral accumulator terms and is nominally set to LUT size for the LUT based DCO and the control range for the SDM based DCO.

 The SDM controller also includes a low-pass filter for additional jitter reduction.